 One reason for breastfeeding rates being low, especially for babies admitted in NICUs, is lack of adequate support for milk expression and breastfeeding in health facilities due to shortage of lactation support staff, inadequate or no counseling by medical staff, and lack of private space for breastfeeding and expression.

 “A study on breastfeeding perceptions and practices by PATH and Lokmanya Tilak Municipal Medical College and General Hospital in Mumbai found that mothers find it more difficult to feed vulnerable babies because of lack of confidence, knowledge, and skills in breastfeeding and milk expression.”

 The study also showed that mothers who received counselling in the hospital were able to express milk and were even motivated to donate excess milk to the human milk bank for other babies.

-Globally, PATH has been supporting establishment of human milk banks as part of an integrated newborn care approach which promotes, protects, and strengthens breastfeeding.
-Most recently, PATH has supported the government of India and technical leaders to formulate national guidelines that follow this integrated approach.
+Globally, PATH supports the establishment of human milk banks as part of an integrated newborn care approach, which promotes, protects, and strengthens breastfeeding.
+Most recently, PATH supported the government of India and technical leaders to formulate national guidelines that follow this integrated approach.
 The vision is to make breast milk available for all babies.

 However, much still remains to be done.
-Stakeholders, including the government and medical fraternity, need to work together in synergy to prioritize access to human milk for all babies, especially those born vulnerable.
-If implemented universally, an integrated approach which provides lactation support to mothers and provides donor human milk to those without access can help close breastfeeding gaps as well as improve neonatal health outcomes for nearly five million babies in India each year.
+Stakeholders, including the government and health facilities, need to work together in synergy to prioritize access to human milk, especially for babies born premature, underweight, severely malnourished, or orphaned.
+If implemented universally, an integrated approach that provides lactation support to mothers and provides donor human milk to those without access can help close breastfeeding gaps, as well as improve neonatal health outcomes for nearly 5 million babies in India each year.